 Ask potential partners about their experience with neurodiagnostic coding.
 Do they have dedicated specialists who work exclusively with neurology clients?
 The best billing services have teams that live and breathe these codes, ensuring accuracy and compliance.
 This specialized knowledge is your best defense against claim denials and revenue loss, allowing you to focus on patient care instead of coding manuals.

-Transparent Pricing and Clear Reporting
+Insist on Transparent Pricing and Clear Reports

 You should never have to guess what your billing services will cost or how your practice is performing financially.
 A trustworthy partner will offer a straightforward pricing model without hidden fees.
 Most billing companies charge a percentage of the revenue they collect for you, which typically ranges from 4% to 10%.
 For neurology, this often falls between 6% and 8%.
 This model incentivizes them to maximize your collections, creating a true partnership.